19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (2) An authorised officer may, at any reasonable time, do any of the following, without involving any search of any property or individual:

-(a) enter and inspect any premises that the officer believes on reasonable grounds are used for the carrying on of a business or a trade (even if also used as a residence) of selling, or offering or exposing for sale, by retail, or altering any bicycle, PAB or personal mobility device, and any vehicle at those premises;
+(a) enter and inspect any premises that the officer believes on reasonable grounds are used for the carrying on of a business or a trade (even if also used as a residence) of selling, or offering or exposing for sale, by retail any bicycle, PAB, personal mobility device, mobility scooter or motorised wheelchair, or used for altering any bicycle, PAB, personal mobility device, mobility scooter or motorised wheelchair, and any vehicle at those premises;

+[Act 9 of 2020 wef 03/04/2020]

 (b) photograph or film, or make a record or sketches of, any part of the premises, or any vehicle or parts of a vehicle or accessories or other thing at the premises;